Articles

 How does Trainual compare to Waybook?

 SweetProcess is a process documentation and SOP management platform designed to help businesses centralize their procedures, processes, and policies in a single, easy-to-use knowledge base.
-The platform is known for its simplicity and focus on operational consistency, making it suitable for teams aiming to eliminate tribal knowledge and standardize workflows.
-Plumbing companies with distributed teams can benefit from the ability to assign and track procedures for both office and field staff.
+The platform is known for its simplicity and focus on operational consistency, making it suitable for organizations seeking to eliminate informal know-how and standardize workflows.

 Pricing